Sensory integration therapy: History

-In the 1950s, Dr. A. Jean Ayres, an occupational therapist and psychologist, developed the theory and framework of sensory integration.
+In the 1950s, Anna Jean Ayres, an occupational therapist and psychologist, developed the theory and framework of sensory integration.
 Her book Sensory Integration and the Child, first published in the 1970s, was a means of helping families, therapists, and educators of children with sensory-processing difficulties and sensory processing disorders to better organize and improve self-regulation of body and environmental sensory inputs.

 Ayres' approach has proliferated among therapy and educational professionals over the past several decades.
 It has been met with some resistance within the occupational therapy profession and in other disciplines.